For the complete documentation index, see llms.txt. This page is also available as Markdown.

 In Linux, network cards (NICs) use NAPI (New API) polling to handle incoming packets.
 When an interrupt fires, the kernel disables further interrupts and polls the NIC, processing packets in batches.

-• Too low value - Under heavy load (e.g., 100+ streaming users), the kernel yields too early, packets back up in the NIC buffer, and drops occur.
+• Too low a value - Under heavy load (e.g., 100+ streaming users), the kernel yields too early, packets back up in the NIC buffer, and drops occur.

-• Too high value - The networking stack can monopolize a CPU core, starving userspace processes and increasing overall latency.
+• Too high a value - The networking stack can monopolize a CPU core, starving userspace processes and increasing overall latency.

 For high-performance VPN servers, we increase netdev_budget to favor network throughput and tune the companion setting netdev_budget_usecs to cap CPU time per polling cycle.
-Below you wil find some recommended values for multiple scenarios.
+Below you will find some recommended values for multiple scenarios.

 Home/Small Office